 If you have been dismissed from another academic unit of Indiana University and have a cumulative GPA below 2.0, we will not consider you for admission for at least one calendar year from the date of your dismissal.
-If you are a student in dismissal status, you may register for Indiana University independent study courses as a nondegree student.
+If you are a student in dismissal status, you may register for Independent Study Program courses as a nondegree student.